Saving Money With North Carolina's Forestry Present-Use Property Tax Program

 For your merchantable stands of timber, have a thorough inventory (timber cruise) performed when the plan is updated.
 The hard numbers (volume, value, species distribution) generated will provide a better basis for planning than a walk-through stand typing.
 County rangers don’t do appraisals or growth and yield projections.

-If you insist on having your plan written by the North Carolina Forest Service, at the very least, have registered forester working in the private sector review it before filing with the tax assessor.
+If you insist on having your plan written by the North Carolina Forest Service, at the very least, have a registered forester working in the private sector review it before filing with the tax assessor.
 I’ve found that many of the plans have poor advice and implementation feasibility issues.
 I strongly advise that you have the forester responsible for carrying out the plan to write the plan.
 County rangers have no skin in the game, meaning if they screw up, there is no way to hold them accountable.

 Do not wait until the last minute to act on the prescriptions in your plan.
 Once the county assessor gives you a deadline, there is little time or flexibility to make changes to your plan.
 I’ve seen landowners with NC Forest Service plans forced to clearcut hardwood areas that, in my opinion, weren’t ready for harvest.
 Because clearcutting and planting pines were the prescribed management activities, and they had failed to act or change their management recommendations by the deadline, they were forced to carry out the plan as written or face a massive property tax rollback bill.